arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - **Action:** The conveyor containing the box with the item inside is momentarily activated.
 - **Description:** The brief activation of the conveyor containing the item is done to ensure that the package reaches the next conveyor in the system.

-**Carton closing machine**
+**Box closing machine**
 - **Action:** The open box will be closed and sealed in this process.
-- **Description:** After the brief activation period of the box feeder conveyor, the open box containing the item is now on the closing and labeling conveyor, which is activated to move the box to the carton closing machine.
-The presence of this open package is detected by a photoelectric sensor, which triggers the carton closing machine to carry out the process of closing and sealing the package.
+- **Description:** After the brief activation period of the box feeder conveyor, the open box containing the item is now on the closing and labeling conveyor, which is activated to move the box to the box closing machine.
+The presence of this open package is detected by a photoelectric sensor, which triggers the box closing machine to carry out the process of closing and sealing the package.

 **Labeling machine**
 - **Action:** The labeling process of the sealed package will be carried out.
-- **Description:** After the package is closed and sealed by the carton closing machine, the closing and labeling conveyor remains activated and moves the now-sealed package to the labeling area.
+- **Description:** After the package is closed and sealed by the box closing machine, the closing and labeling conveyor remains activated and moves the now-sealed package to the labeling area.
 Upon arrival in this area, a photoelectric sensor detects the package, triggering the labeling machine, which is activated to label the closed package.
 The package, now closed and labeled, continues along the closing and labeling conveyor to be handled in other factory processes.

 **System Stop**
 - **Action:** Press the stop button.